hipstina/colormind/README.md

 ***

 ### **Description**
 Colormind is a tool for choosing the best combination of colors that are already part of your brand's color palette.
-Simple enter in two colors from your brand's color palette and their contrast score.
-If you like a combo, save it to the collection.
+Simple enter in two colors to view their contrast score.
+If you like a combo, save it to the Colormind collection.
 You can also view a curated selection of accessible color palettes in the Colormind collection.

 ### **Technologies Used**
 * React